FAQ's

 What do Indians Eat?

-Tikka is an Indian dish that contains meats, vegetables, or paneer.
+Tikka is an Indian dish that contains meat, vegetables, or paneer.
 Small chunks of meat or paneer are mixed in a spice blend and then cooked in the oven.
 The small pieces of meat are marinated in yoghurt and spices such as cumin, chilli, ginger, garlic, cayenne pepper, turmeric and coriander.

 What Are Some of The Best Indian Meat Dishes?

-The mildly spiced Butter Chicken is one of the most pleasing Indian meat recipes for dinner prepared with tender chicken, traditionally cooked in a tandoor where the gravy is prepared from fresh tomatoes, garlic and cardamom into a bright red pulp to which butter, spices and khoa are added, is a popular dish of Delhi.
+The mildly spiced Butter Chicken is one of the most pleasing Indian meat recipes for dinner, prepared with tender chicken, traditionally cooked in a tandoor where the gravy is prepared from fresh tomatoes, garlic and cardamom into a bright red pulp to which butter, spices and khoa are added, and is a popular dish of Delhi.

-Madras chicken, prepared in the South Indian style, is a flavourful spicy curry that is less creamy than butter chicken and tikka masala.
+Madras chicken, prepared in the South Indian style, is a flavourful, spicy curry that is less creamy than butter chicken and tikka masala.

 Chicken 65 is a variety of deep-fried chicken pieces marinated in lemon juice, ginger and red chillies.